c-core-labs/drift-forecasting/README.md

 1. The bathymetric data file is assumed to be in netCDF format and contain three variables labelled “lat”, “lon”, and “elevation”.
 The elevation variable is assumed to be negative for water depth and have the dimensions latitude by longitude.

-2. The RCM image acquisition date/time must be today as it is assumed the iceberg forecast start time aligns with presently available metocean forecast data.
+2. The RCM image acquisition date/time must be within the last day as it is assumed the iceberg forecast start time aligns with presently available metocean forecast data.

 3. The next RCM image acquisition time input to the function must be within the next 3.5 days to remain within the forecast period for the ocean currents and sea surface heights.